 Join us as we partner with Am Kolel (www.am-kolel.org) and Rabbi David Shneyer for a Freedom Seder.

 Arthur Waskow, author, political activist, and rabbi, published his "Freedom Seder" in 1969.
 The "Freedom Seder" intertwined the archetypal liberation of the Israelites from slavery in Ancient Egypt with more modern liberation struggles such as the Civil Rights Movement and the women's movement.

-In 1969, on the anniversary of Dr. Martin Luther King Jr.'s death, 800 people gathered in the basement of Lincoln Temple, a black church in Washington, D.C.
+In 1969, on the anniversary of the Rev. Dr. Martin Luther King Jr.'s death, 800 people gathered in the basement of Lincoln Temple, a black church in D.C.
 There, Jews and Christians, rabbis and ministers, black and white, used Waskow's Haggadah to hold a Freedom Seder.
 Join us as we continue and pay respect to this tradition that honors and builds the Beloved Community.